beaudie/vesc/doc/CaptureAndReplay.md

 angle_with_capture_by_default = true
 ```

-Once built ANGLE will capture the OpenGL ES calls to CPP replay files.
+Once built ANGLE will capture the OpenGL ES calls to CPP replay files if you set
+`ANGLE_CAPTURE_FRAME_START` to `1` or greater.
 By default the replay will be
 stored in the current working directory.
 The capture files will be named according to the pattern
 `angle_capture_context{id}_frame{n}.cpp`.
 Each GL Context currently has its own replay sources.
 ANGLE will write out data binary blobs for large Texture or Buffer contents to